kokoko3k/koko-aio-slang/docs-ng.md

         This will show only the part of the image that contains artifacts.
         Use it to for a better visual feedback of the following parameters.
         Please, enable "glow" to s

-    1* Under treshold: Cancel blur (Glow)
-        How much the glow/blur function will skip blurring "unartifacted" areas.
-    2* Under treshold: Cancel Bandwidth limited chroma How much the Bandwidth limited chroma function will skip blurring "unartifacted" areas.
-    3* Under treshold: Cancel artifacts
+    Cancel artifacts under the treshold
-        How much the artifacts under the treshold will be completely removed.
+        How much of the artifacts under the treshold will be completely removed.

 **CVBS: Bandwidth limited chroma:**<br>
     Will cause an horizontal chroma bleed which cheaply mimics the effect of<br>